About AHA & Membership

 About the AHA

 The American Historical Association (AHA) is the largest professional organization in the United States devoted to the study and promotion of history and historical thinking.
 Only the AHA brings together historians from all specializations and professions, embracing their breadth, variety, and ever-changing activity.
-Whether you work in a museum, library or archive, college or university, government agency, secondary school, national park, or any of the myriad other places that employ historians, an AHA membership should play a vital part in your professional life.

 Featured Member Benefit